 Ledo is also known for its extra-thick pepperoni slices.
 In addition to pizza, the menu includes appetizers, salads, calzones and strombolis, a variety of subs and sandwiches, Italian entrées, and soups.

-Founded in 1955 and franchising since 1989, the number of locations has held fairly steady in recent years and currently stands at 110 (up from the previous total of 102), none of which are company-owned and all of which are located in the US.
+Founded in 1955 and franchising since 1989, the number of locations has held fairly steady in recent years and currently stands at 110 (up from the previous total of 102), of which none are company-owned and all are located in the US.

 18. Pizza Factory